 A common timeshare resale scam that also comes from cancellation attorneys or exit companies is the advice to stop paying your timeshare maintenance fees.
 You absolutely should not stop paying these dues, because your ownership will be foreclosed on, and it will harm your credit score.

 Owners that follow the advice of these companies are told that their attorney or agent is hard at work getting them out of their contract.
 In reality, these fees are piling up as they aren’t really doing anything!

 Unfortunately, timeshare resale scams have become more sophisticated with new technology.
 If you list your timeshare for sale with a legitimate resale company, a bad apple may reach out and claim they are an employee.
 This can be tough to spot, but there are some things to look for if this happens to you.

 Do you recognize the phone number?
-Does the email match exactly with other ones you have corresponded with?
-In some cases, the email can look similar, but with additional letters or characters.
+Does the email match exactly with the other ones you have corresponded with?
+In some cases, the email can look similar but with additional letters or characters.
 If you’re not sure if it is a legitimate employee of the company you are working with, hang up, and call the company back directly to verify.
 If the person that calls shows any of the red flags we previously mentioned, this should also be a warning sign that something fishy is going on.

 The Best Way to Sell a Timeshare

 If you are considering getting out of your timeshare, our first recommendation is to contact your resort or developer first.
 They may have in-house exit solutions that will be safe and efficient.
 However, if you decide to take the resale route, the best way to sell a timeshare is with a Licensed Real Estate Brokerage.
 At Fidelity Real Estate, we have Licensed Agents with years of experience in timeshare resales.
 There are no upfront fees, and we work with trustworthy title companies for an efficient closing process.

 If you are interested in selling your timeshare, call us at 1-800-410-8326, fill out an online form, or email [email protected].